vicharak-in/vicharak-docs/source/vaaman-linux/linux-usage-guide/custom-linux-kernel.md

 ### Flash the kernel image

-ssh into the device or open the terminal on the device and run the following commands
+1. **ssh** login into the device or open the terminal on the device running linux system and run the following commands

 ```bash
 sudo cp Image /boot/Image
 sudo cp rk3399-vaaman-linux.dtb /boot/rk3399-vaaman-linux.dtb
 ```

-Copy modules to the device
+2. Copy modules to the device

 ```bash
 sudo tar -xvf modules_rk3399_vaaman.tar.gz -C /